-This is a recipe from Yotam Ottolenghi’s cookbook Plenty More.
+This is a recipe from Yotam Ottolenghi’s cookbook Plenty More: Vibrant Vegetable Cooking from London’s Ottolenghi.
 What can I say about this book?
-That is amazing is still not enough.
-I tried quite a few recipes already, as I did from Plenty as well, all perfect.
+That it is amazing is still not enough.
+I tried quite a few recipes already, as I did from Plenty: Vibrant Vegetable Recipes from London’s Ottolenghi as well, all perfect.

 I made this salad a few weeks ago already.
 I had a friend coming for lunch and I know how much she loves pomelo.
 So I thought this to be the perfect occasion to try this recipe.
 Better for her than for my husband, he’s not always enchanted by such exotic combinations.
 I had some goose liver in the freezer and we ate that fried alongside the salad (liver is also something I only cook when eating with some of my friends, my husband cannot even smell it!).
 It was a great combination.
 We both loved it and we finished this for 4 people intended salad almost entirely on our own (I had a little bit left for next day’s lunch and it still tasted good).

 So, what can I say, if you enjoy eating vegetarian food, than you just have to get this book and the first Plenty as well.
 I have quite a lot of cookbooks, many of them vegetarian, but there is not one that can even remotely compare with Ottolenghi’s books.
 I am a fan, in case you didn’t notice.

 And I just realised now that the ingredient quantities in the book are in grams and cups as well.
 Yuuuuuuuuuuuuuppppppeeeeeeee!!!!!!!!
 For once I don’t have to bother with converting.